llajas/homelab/system/metallb-system/README.md

 ## Follow-up implementation items

-1. Decide whether the BGP-only tradeoff for same-subnet clients is acceptable, or whether a narrower L2 policy is still needed for specific VIPs.
+1. Decide whether the BGP-only tradeoff for same-subnet clients is acceptable, or whether a narrower L2 policy is needed only for the shared `.226` VIP.
 2. Continue migrating remaining direct VIP services to the Cilium BGP-only pattern one service at a time.
 3. Remove stale MetalLB-specific configuration from workloads that have already